COVID-19: State Coronavirus Cases Rise To 742 including 9 Deaths

 "There are sadly four additional casualties," Murphy said, bringing the total state fatalities to nine.

-Eighty of the new positive cases came in Bergen County, bringing its COVID-19 total to 194.
-Essex County has seventeen new cases, bringing its total to 62.
-Ocean County has 25 new cases overnight, bringing its total to 33, the governor said.
+Eighty of the new positive cases came in Bergen County, bringing its COVID-19 total to 195.
+Middlesex County has 24 new cases, bringing its total to 64.
+Essex County has 17 new cases, bringing its total to 63.
+Hudson County has 21 new cases, bringing its total to 55.
+Passaic County has 20 new cases, bringing its total to 38.
+Monmouth County has 11 new cases, bringing its total to 32.
+And Ocean County has 25 new cases overnight, bringing its total to 33, the governor said.

 "I urge residents not to hoard food,'' Murphy said, noting that state officials will continue to make sure grocery stores are well-stocked.
 "Frankly, we want everyone to stay home at this point."